michael-amd/sglang-ci/README.md

   Use command-line parameters to specify model paths, tokenizer paths, or benchmark parameters instead of modifying scripts directly.
 Run any script with `--help` to see available options.
 - **Resource Management:**
   Ensure that no other processes are consuming critical GPU resources to avoid memory capacity errors.

 ---

+## Model Configuration Details

+### Torch.Compile Settings

+The benchmark scripts use different torch.compile configurations that affect performance results:

+- **Dummy Mode (grok_perf_offline_csv.sh):**
+  - Uses `--enable-torch-compile` with `--torch-compile-max-bs 4`
+  - **Note:** Torch.compile introduces compilation overhead on first run, which may affect timing measurements
+  - Performance plots should account for this configuration when comparing results

+- **Normal and Long Context Modes:**
+  - Torch.compile is not enabled by default
+  - Uses standard CUDA graphs with `--cuda-graph-max-bs 1024`

+### GSM8K Accuracy Thresholds

+The benchmark scripts use GSM8K accuracy testing as a warm-up validation step with the following default thresholds:

+- **GROK-1 Model:**
+  - **Online Mode:** 0.8 (80% accuracy threshold)

+- **DeepSeek V3-0324 Model:**
+  - **Online Mode:** 0.93 (93% accuracy threshold)

+These thresholds can be customized using the `--threshold` parameter in online modes.
+If GSM8K accuracy falls below the threshold, the benchmark will skip performance testing to avoid reporting results from a potentially misconfigured model.

+---